-Course Co-ordinator Dr J. M. Hutcheson

-This four-session course has been designed to provide opportunities for advanced study in management, economics, construction and building science.
-It allows a certain amount of specialization in four interrelated areas:
+Course Co-ordinator Dr J. M. Hutcheson This four-session course has been designed to provide opportunities for advanced study in project management and building economics.
+It allows for study in two interrelated areas:

-1. Planning and management aspects of a design or construction organization, including programming, evaluation, costing, performance feedback, feasibility and the valuation and management of properties.
+1. Planning and management aspects of a design or construction organization, including programming, evaluation, costing, performance feedback, feasibility and management of properties.

-2. Operations and control aspects of a design or construction organization, concentrating on estimating and cost analysis, contract or design administration and construction techniques.
+2. Operations and control aspects of a design or construction organization, concentrating on estimating and cost analysis, contract or design administration and building economics.